johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-01-application-insights-bicep-azure-static-web-apps/index.md

 We're setting the `APPINSIGHTS_INSTRUMENTATIONKEY` and `APPLICATIONINSIGHTS_CONNECTION_STRING` application settings on the Azure Static Web App and its associated Azure Function.
 These settings are what tells the Azure Static Web App and Azure Function to use Application Insights.

-### Connecting the Azure Static Web App to the Application Insights resource in the Azure Portal
+### 2. Connecting the Azure Static Web App to the Application Insights resource in the Azure Portal

 The other thing we need to do is to connect the Azure Static Web App to the Application Insights resource in the Azure Portal.
-What that means is that when you click on the Application Insights resource in the Azure Portal, you'll be taken to the Azure Static Web App:
+What that means is that when you click on the Application Insights resource in the Azure Portal, you'll have a button which takes you from the Azure Static Web App in the portal to Application Insights resource:

 ![screenshot of the Azure Portal Static Web App connected to the Application Insights resource](screenshot-azure-portal-application-insights-hidden-link.webp)